GIRA/PhysicalBits/docs/CONTRIBUTING.md

 ## Contributing

 First of all, thank you for your interest in the project.
-This repository has the following structure:
+Depending on what you're trying to do you'll need some basic knowledge of C/C++, Smalltalk, and HTML/Javascript.
+Below you'll find instructions on how to get started.

+### Folder structure:

+Just to give you a general idea of how the code is organized.

     .
     ├── c++/